+Description of Risks Managing of Risks

 Liquidity Risks

-- The Group funds its growth and operations through a combination of shareholders' equity (including accumulated profits) and net cash generated from operating activities and bank borrowings. - The Group monitors its net operating cash flow periodically and maintains a level of cash and cash equivalents which is required to meet its daily working capital needs. - In addition, the Group manages debt financing proactively to ensure financing requirements are met as and when required. - There are existing standing arrangements with the Group's bankers to furnish credit and working capital lines when required.
+The Group funds its growth and operations through a combination of shareholders' equity (including accumulated profits) and net cash generated from operating activities and bank borrowings.
+The Group monitors its net operating cash flow periodically and maintains a level of cash and cash equivalents that is required to meet its daily working capital needs.
+In addition, the Group manages debt financing proactively to ensure financing requirements are met as and when required.
+There are existing standing arrangements with the Group's bankers to furnish credit and working capital lines when required.

 Foreign Exchange Risks

-- The Group has transactional currency exposure arising from sales or purchases that are denominated in a currency other than the respective functional currencies of the entities within our Group. - The Group undertakes hedging transactions to minimise foreign exchange rate fluctuations. - The Group also works closely with the Bank's treasury department to ensure that open forex exposure is minimised.
+The Group has transactional currency exposure arising from sales or purchases that are denominated in a currency other than the respective functional currencies of the entities within the Group.
+The Group undertakes hedging transactions to minimise foreign exchange rate fluctuations.
+The Group also works closely with the bank's treasury department to ensure that forex exposure is minimised.
 Wherever possible, the Group would adopt similar foreign currency for the buying and selling of the imported product.

+Description of Risks Managing of Risks

 Credit Risks

-- Credit risk arises as there are uncertainties over the timeliness of customer's payments and their ability to meet their contractual payment obligations to the Group. - The credit terms to customers are determined on a case-by-case basis depending on, amongst others, their credit and payment histories. - Major collectability issues, if any, are highlighted during monthly sales and management meetings. - Outstanding receivables are monitored and followed up closely by the finance controlling group.
-Delinquent accounts are flagged out for further management actions.
+Credit risk arises as there are uncertainties over the timeliness of customer's payments and their ability to meet their contractual payment obligations to the Group.
+The credit terms to customers are determined on a case-by-case basis depending on, amongst others, their credit and payment histories.
+Major collectibility issues, if any, are highlighted during monthly sales and management meetings.
+Outstanding receivables are monitored and followed up closely by the finance department.
+Delinquent accounts are flagged out for further actions.

 Interest Rate Risks

-- The Group is exposed to interest rate fluctuations from bank borrowings. - The Group's cash balances are placed with reputable banks. - For bank borrowings, the Group ensures the most favourable interest rates available without increasing its foreign currency exposure. - The Group regularly reviews and, where possible, restructures, its loans to ensure that the most cost efficient loan are undertaken.
+The Group is exposed to interest rate fluctuations from bank borrowings.
+The Group's cash balances are placed with reputable banks.
+For bank borrowings, the Group ensures the most favourable interest rates available without increasing its foreign currency exposure.
+The Group regularly reviews and, where possible, restructures, its loans to ensure that borrowing costs are minimised.

 Capital Structure Risks

-- In managing capital, the Group's objective is to ensure the going concern of the Group and to maintain an optimal capital structure. - The capital structure of the Group consists of loans and borrowings, issued share capital and retained earnings. - The Group also pools its cash resources and regularly monitors its debt and equity levels and by doing so aims to minimise the Group's cost of capital. - In order to maintain or achieve an optimal capital structure, the Group may issue new shares, reduce external borrowings and/or adjust the dividend payment to shareholders
+In managing capital, the Group's objective is to ensure the going concern of the Group and to maintain an optimal capital structure.
+The capital structure of the Group consists of loans and borrowings, issued share capital and retained earnings.
+The Group pools its cash resources and regularly monitors its debt and equity levels and by doing so, aims to minimise the Group's cost of capital.
+In order to maintain or achieve an optimal capital structure, the Group may issue new shares, reduce external borrowings and/or adjust the dividend payment to shareholders.

 Price Risks

-- Material costs may fluctuate in accordance with changes in global supply and demand. - A significant rise in the prices of materials may adversely affect the Group's profit margin. - The Group manages its price risks by fixing its material prices upon contract confirmation and may have a price adjustment arrangement with its suppliers and/or clients should there be wide fluctuations in the prices.
+Material costs may fluctuate in accordance with changes in global supply and demand.
+A significant rise in the prices of materials may adversely affect the Group's profit margin. - The Group manages its price risks by fixing its material prices upon contract confirmation and may have a price adjustment arrangement with its supplier and/or clients should there be wide fluctuations in the prices.

 Cost Overruns Risks

-- Unforeseen additional costs such as price fluctuation, increase in labour costs and/or omission in estimation of internal costing may arise. - Key project costings are reviewed and approved by senior managers and where applicable, the management team.
-Material costs are locked in with the respective suppliers upon contract confirmation. - Work-in-progress and labour costs are monitored on a regular basis to minimise and contain any potential cost overrun.
+Unforeseen additional costs such as price fluctuations, increase in labour costs and/or omission in estimation of internal costing may arise.
+Key project costings are reviewed and approved by senior managers and where applicable, the management team.
+Material costs are locked in with the respective suppliers upon contract confirmation.
+Work-in-progress and labour costs are monitored on a regular basis to minimise and contain any potential cost overrun.

-OPERATIONAL RISK

-Operational Risks

-- The Group's operations are exposed to the risk of equipment failure, risk of failure by employees to follow procedures and protocols as well as inherent risks in operating equipment and machinery, resulting in damage to or loss of any relevant machines, equipment or facilities required in a project or personal injury. - The Group strives to minimise unexpected losses and manage expected losses through standard operating procedures. - The Group has been awarded ISO 9001:2008 and ISO 17020:2012 certification for its local subsidiaries. - It has also achieved ISO 14001:2004 certification for its environmental management system to preserve natural resources and minimise wastage.

-People Risks